GlennChiu/GCNetworkRequest/README.md

 GCNetworkRequest *request = [GCNetworkRequest requestWithURLString:@"http://maps.googleapis.com/maps/api/geocode/json?address=Amsterdam,+Nederland&sensor=true"];

 GCJSONRequestOperation *operation = [GCJSONRequestOperation JSONRequest:request
                                 						  callBackQueue:nil
                               			      		  completionHandler:^(id JSON, NSHTTPURLResponse *response) {
                                   			  			  // Do something with 'JSON'..
                               			      		  } errorHandler:^(id JSON, NSHTTPURLResponse *response, NSError *error) {
                                   		 	 			  /* Do something with 'error'..
                                   	 		   			   	 If you get a JSON response as error, log the output of 'JSON' */
                               			      		  }];
 [operation startRequest];
 ```
 #### Cancel Network Request

-A network request can ben cancelled at any time.
+A network request can be cancelled at any time.

 ```
 [operation cancelRequest];